bardic/openpbr/README.md

 # OpenPBR

-OpenPBR is a script that attempts to make creating PBR packs for Minecraft easier.
-It does this by downloading the latest textures from the Majong assets repo and uses Imagemagick and pngcrush to automatically create Height maps and MER files
+OpenPBR is software that makes creating PBR packs for Minecraft easier.
+It does this by downloading the latest textures from the Majong assets repo and uses Imagemagick and pngcrush to automatically create Height maps and MER files.

+This software also supports easily adding custom "glowables", a folder PSDs of custom MER files that are exported to PNG during build, and "overrides", a folder that is search for files that match their name and location from the base assets.

 Packages produced by this project

 **REQUIRE MINECRAFT PREVIEW OR BETTER RENDER DRAGON**

-If these terms are new to you, check out our wiki.

 Packages include:

-- Improved sky colors
+- Tweaked sky colors
 - Emissive Ores
 - Lighting Tweaks
 - Hables tone-mapping